 Inspecting the windows

-AMTs should be familiar with the characteristics of acrylic materials and the composition of aircraft windows.
+AMTs should be familiar with the characteristic of acrylic materials and the composition of aircraft windows.
 Windows are a primary component of the aircraft structure and must be carefully maintained.
 There are some types of damage that an AMT should watch for each time they are around the aircraft.

 Bolt hole cracks